gaswelder/htmlparser/README.md

 Composer dudes do this in the console:

 	composer require gaswelder/htmlp

-then, in the project, if not done already:

-	require "vendor/autoload.php";

 Old-school dudes may download the library to whatever $libdir they have and do this: